dguzenko/newdocs/docs/zlcomponent.md

 **Note:** ZL Component relies on ZLFW for its translation.

-The default **en-GB.plg_system_zlframework.ini** language file is located in the **administrator/language/en-GB** folder and the translation should be placed into the language related folder replacing the **en-GB** part.
-Eg: **administrator/language/YOUR-LANG/YOUR-LANG.plg_system_zlframework.ini**

-You can manage translations manually or trough ZL Component.
+The translations are managed by [Transifex](https://www.transifex.com/projects/p/zoolanders/) where you can get the latest versions and participate as translator.

+You can install the translations:

 ### Manually

-The translations are managed by [Transifex](https://www.transifex.com/projects/p/zoolanders/) where you can download the available language files and submit your ones.
+Download the files from Transifex and place them into **administrator/language/YOUR-LANG/YOUR-LANG.plg_system_zlframework.ini**

 ### Trough the ZL Component

-Go to the *Joomla Administration / Components / ZOOlanders* and click on the *"Language packs"* button to manage the available translations.
+Go to the *Joomla Administration / Components / ZOOlanders* and click on the *"Language packs"* button to manage the available translations for all Extensions.
+Or use the *Language Flag* button on each Extension row to manage them individually.

+**Note:** The default **en-GB.plg_system_zlframework.ini** language file is located in the **administrator/language/en-GB** folder.

-ZOOlanders constituents
+ZOOlanders Constituents
 =======================

 ### ZL Farmework